Diarrhea

 How common is diarrhea?

+Diarrhea is very common[7], with most people experiencing it once or twice per year.
+In the United States, there are 179 million cases[8] of acute diarrhea each year.
+Additionally, according to the American Gastroenterological Association30501-8/abstract)[9], diarrhea affects up to 5% of the population at any given time.
 Though most people overcome it without any major issues, some may experience serious complications as the result of diarrhea.
 Some potential issues associated with diarrhea include dehydration, electrolyte imbalance, malabsorption, and kidney failure.
-Those most at risk of developing severe and life-threatening complications from diarrhea10 include:
+Those most at risk of developing severe and life-threatening complications from diarrhea[10] include:- Malnourished children

 - Elderly individuals